-A handheld will give you less suction and isn’t meant for heavy duty cleaning.
+A handheld vacuum will give you less suction and isn’t meant for heavy-duty cleaning.
 They tend to be handy for quick cleaning and typically cost the least.
 However, while they’re excellent for furniture and upholstery, range and suction are sacrificed.

 - Not suitable for deeper cleaning.

 If all else fails, go for a commercial machine.
 Contrary to popular belief, they aren’t always massive.
 Since they’re designed for industrial purposes, they are power-packed and give you more bang for your buck.
-They can cost more, though, and be somewhat basic in their utility.
+Though, they can cost more and be somewhat basic in their utility.

 The focus of robot vacuums is, without a doubt, convenience.
 They eliminate the need for manual operation and are tailored to fit your lifestyle.
 Unfortunately, although they have sophisticated programming, their functionality is limited to flat surfaces only.